Description of the “D120EB Vertical Illuminator” cylindrical LED lighting system

-A push-button panel with five switches controls the different row levels of LEDs present inside the cylinder and the lid.
-Consequently, in association with the modulator, it is possible to manage the light source according to different levels, intensity, from a particular direction, and from top to bottom, allowing a total flexibility of the illumination of the subject.
-The intensity controller, currently with two channels, is under revision and could (as a form, but not as a function) be slightly different from that one represented in the image on the right.
+A push-button panel with five switches, controls the different row levels of LEDs present inside the cylinder and the lid.
+Consequently, in association with the modulator and the black mask, it is possible to manage the light source according to different levels, intensity, from a particular direction, and from top to bottom, allowing a total flexibility of the illumination of the subject.

 A laboratory test to evaluate the distribution and diffusion of light inside the cylinder was carried out using spheres installed on plastic columns; the resulting images provides extremely encouraging results.

 An opaque plastic sphere and a reflective metal one were inserted inside the cylinder, completely illuminated, and a succession of frames were acquired to visualize the possible presence of single bright spots, or to highlight the presence of visible strips of LEDs.